Somerset, Kentucky: 2025 tornado

 One person was killed in Somerset and 17 in the neighboring city of London on the evening of May 16, 2025, when an EF4 tornado caused significant damage in the area.
 A mass casualty incident was declared for Somerset, which sustained EF2-EF3 damage.
 In all, the tornado killed 19 and injured at least 108 others.

 General Lee Jump

-For Somernites Cruise's 25th anniversary, on June 28, 2025, Northeast Ohio Dukes jumped a replica Dukes of Hazzard car over Somerset's Fountain Square attracting over 35,000 spectators, making the city receive international attention.
+For Somernites Cruise's 25th Anniversary, on June 28, 2025, Northeast Ohio Dukes jumped a replica Dukes of Hazzard car over Somerset's Fountain Square, attracting over 35,000 spectators and bringing international attention to the town.